 The good reputation of his father in the local business community and his expression of filial piety was the only collateral he had with which to secure personal loans borrowed from the wealthy Taipans or business and clan cabal leaders in Jesselton.
 With their financial support, Tze-Fatt picked up what little that was was left of his father’s business and became the sole bread winner for his family and a “Tokay” business leader in his own right.

-While studying in Malaya, Tze-Fatt’s wife to be Lee Bee-Hee had taught him to read and write basic English.
-Later while taking refuge with her family home in Muar Malaysa during the Japanese Occupation Malaya; Tze-Fatt had learnt to drive the trucks that transported rubber bales by road from Muar to Singapore.
+While studying in Malaya, Tze-Fatt’s wife to be Lee Bee-Hee had taught him to read and write the basics of the English language.
+Later while taking refuge with her family home in Muar Malaya during the Japanese Occupation Malaya; Tze-Fatt had learnt to drive the trucks that transported rubber bales by road from Muar to Singapore.

 The ability to drive motorised vehicles was a qualification in short supply in North Borneo at the end of WW2 and the Post War Allied Military Government soon saw the advantage in appointing Tze-Fatt as its local authorised food distributor and loaned him a van for him to drive and use as means to convey grocery supplies to the local British residents.

-With the help of the North Borneo Government, Tze-Fatt secure a few freezer cabinets and ran a cold store grocery business and as an Authorised Agent for the Allied Military Government began to distribute food to the Jesselton township.
+With the help of the North Borneo Government, Tze-Fatt secured a few cabinet freezer and ran a cold store grocery business and as an Authorised Agent for the Allied Military Government began to distribute food to the Jesselton town-ship.
 This perhaps was the very beginning and founding of his highly successful Tong-Hing Cold Storage Grocery business.